GoogleCloudPlatform/deploymentmanager-samples/examples/v2/metadata_from_file/README.md

 ## Properties
 This template takes the following input properties:

 *   `zone`: the Google Cloud Platform zone in which the VM should run
-* `metadata`: a map of metadata key to file name containing metadata value.
+*   `metadata-from-file`: a map of metadata key to file name containing metadata value.
 The file name must match the name of a file that has been imported as part of the configuration.

 For more details on properties of this template, see the [template schema](instance.py.schema).